markobogoevski/ChessDetection/README.md

 2. Create a `testing` folder with a 'test_input' subfolder where you will add your images.

 3. Get access to the trained model on the custom dataset or train your own model using the piece_detection/train script by modyfing it to your needs.
+4. Get access to the model for board detection

-4. Run the detect.py script.
+5. Run the detect.py script.
 Results will be saved in "testing/test_output" and a UI pygame app will be launched per image enabling you to generate FEN and navigate to Lichess.

 ## Contributing